Last updated on September 4th, 2023

 No Evidence That E-Cigarettes Are Leading Teens to Smoke

 An analysis of 5 studies in the UK provides the strongest evidence yet that e-cigarettes are not leading young people to smoke.
-The study analysed 5 separate surveys in the UK between 2015-2017 of 60,000 young people aged 11-16 years.
+The study analyzed 5 separate surveys in the UK between 2015-2017 of 60,000 young people aged 11-16 years.
 The study was published in the Journal of Tobacco Control.

 Report Shows That the Vaping Population is Increasingly Made Up of Former Smokers